sussol/mobile/README.md

 * Set up paths

 #### Genymotion
-You will need a genymotion account to use the software, so make an account on their [website](https://www.genymotion.com/account/create/) if you have not got one.
+* You will need a genymotion account to use the software, so make an account on their [website](https://www.genymotion.com/account/create/) if you have not got one.
 Use a personal email address.
-First get and install genymotion using [these instructions](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm).
+* Install genymotion using [these instructions](https://docs.genymotion.com/Content/01_Get_Started/Installation.htm).
 You will need to install virtual box.
-We'll now need to set up a device to emulate.
+* We'll now need to set up a device to emulate.
 Open Genymotion and login.
 There should be a modal asking if you'd like to add your first device, click this or click "Add" near the top.
-Search the list of available devices to find "Custom Tablet - 4.4.4 - API 19 - 2560x1600.
+Search the list of available devices to find "Custom Tablet - 4.4.4 - API 19 - 2560x1600".
 This will take some time to install, but once it's done Genymotion is ready to go.
+* Click Settings and go to the ADB tab.
+Check te
 #### Git
-Install GitHub Desktop and signin with your GitHub account.
-Clone the mobile repository by clicking the plus icon at the top left and selecting clone.
+* Install GitHub Desktop and signin with your GitHub account.
+* Clone the mobile repository by clicking the plus icon at the top left and selecting clone.
 This should show a list of all repositories you can see on GitHub.
 Find "sussol/mobile" and click the "Clone Repository" button.
 If you cannot see it, make sure you have been added as developer in the sussol repository on GitHub.
-At this stage, you can right click on the repository in GitHub desktop and click "open in terminal".
+* At this stage, you can right click on the repository in GitHub desktop and click "open in terminal".
 Run the command `npm install`.
 This will install all the packages defined in the `packages.json` file in the mobile project.
 Packages include open source components such as react and react-native as well as development packages, such as linter rules (which helps enforce all of us developers have consistent rules when using Atom/Nuclide which we'll have in the next step of setup!).

 #### Atom + Nuclide
 To use Nuclide, you will have to be on a Mac or Linux system.
 Unfortunately not currently supported on Windows.
 * Install [atom](https://atom.io/).
 This is editor will be the base that Nuclide is installed on.
 Atom is an open source project managed by GitHub themselves.